 In a paper published on September 28 in Science Translational Medicine the authors find that their machine learning model, if used to assist radiologists, has the potential to significantly reduce unnecessary biopsy referrals.

 The findings echo prior work the team has done on a range of medical imaging modalities, including mammography, digital breast tomosynthesis, and ultrasound.
 We asked Dr. Geras and Dr. Witowski how their latest research fits in with a bigger vision for AI in diagnosing breast cancer.
-Our conversation has been edited for clarity and concision.
+Our conversation was edited for clarity and concision.